GraphAllocBench: A Flexible Benchmark for Preference-Conditioned Multi-Objective Policy Learning: Results and Discussion

 \subsubsection{Unbalanced Objectives (e.g. Problem 2c)}

-When one objective receives a sparser reward signal than another, that objective is harder to optimize.
-This can result in the algorithm failing to reach the sparser objective's extreme values and achieving a lower-quality approximation of intermediate values on the Pareto Front (See Problem 2c in Figure \ref{fig:problems-1-5}).
+Objectives with sparse reward signal can be difficult to optimize jointly with other concurrent objectives, which can result in failure to reach the sparser objective's extreme values and achieving a lower-quality approximation of intermediate values on the Pareto Front (See Problem 2c in Figure \ref{fig:problems-1-5}).